jennyballif/jennyballif.github.io/_posts/2016-11-29-science-mom-s-guide-to-water-part-1.md

 guide2: 11x17SMG1.pdf
 guide3: A4SMG1.pdf
 guide4: A3SMG1.pdf
+headline: >-
+  What is the only compound that exists naturally on earth as a solid, liquid, and a gas?
+Come explore cohesion and the basic physics of forces with THE GRAVITY DEFYING LID, a MAGIC SCREEN, and HOT AND COLD WATER CUPS.
 ---
 Water is so abundant, we often take for granted how remarkable and unusual it is.
 Water is the __only substance__ on our planet that can exist naturally in all three states of matter: as a solid, a liquid, and a gas.